 Other Filming Locations in Scotland

 There are two other main “Made of Honor” filming locations nearby to these other ones I have mentioned, but I unfortunately didn’t get to visit them on this trip.
 The ferry I talked about in relation to the Glenfinnan monument is located quite close to Eilean Donan castle and I’ve included it on the map in the next section.
-Dunvegan Castle on the Isle of Skye is also one of the main locations used during filming, for interior castle shots and the outdoor scenes of the Highland Games.
+Dunvegan Castle on the Isle of Skye is also one of the main locations used during filming, for interior castle shots and the outdoor scenes of the Highland Games (where Tom accidentally throws a tree trunk onto someone’s car).
 Dunvegan is also a stunning castle and well worth a visit; although it’s only open to visitors between Easter and the 15th of October.
 You can buy tickets to visit the castle and gardens, or just the gardens – find out more here.